ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 2. Slide the cursor of the middle bar to adjust how light or dark the color is.
 3. Slide the cursor of the bottom bar to adjust the vibrancy of the color.

+> > The[Shrine of Illusions](https://stardewvalleywiki.com/The_Shrine_of_Illusions) can be used to change your character's name, appearance, favorite thing, and gender. **All other features selected during this stage are permanent.**
 ## Optional: Altering Game Options
 On this screen there is also an option for you to view the "Advanced Game Options".
 This will allow you to change certain settings to make the game more or less difficult to suit your level of experience.
 Items you can alter include:
 * What is used for the community center bundles